Wellness Strategies for Health (2014-2019)

 Aleutian Pribilof Islands Association (APIA)

-APIA is working on healthcare systems changes to ensure that all patients are screened for diabetes, pre-diabetes, and obesity and referred for additional care as needed.
+APIA worked on healthcare systems changes to ensure that all patients are screened for diabetes, pre-diabetes, and obesity and referred for additional care as needed.
 APIA also developed policies and procedures for implementing group medical visits and trained staff in the group medical visit process.

-APIA is addressing health literacy by training staff on the “Teach Back” method, assessing health literacy policies and practices in all of their clinics, and updating health education materials in their clinics.
+APIA addressed health literacy by training staff on the “Teach Back” method, assessing health literacy policies and practices in all of their clinics, and updating health education materials in their clinics.

 Ketchikan Indian Community (KIC)

 KIC passed a tobacco-free campus policy in 2016 that prohibits tobacco use at all KIC locations and in all tribally-owned or leased vehicles.
-KIC is also working to connect tobacco users who are interested in quitting with tobacco cessation services.
-Screening and referral efforts will focus on individuals seen at the KIC Health Clinic as well as youth enrolled in the KIC Tribal Scholars Program.
+KIC also worked on screening and referral efforts to ensure tobacco users who are interested in quitting are connected with tobacco cessation services, with a focus on individuals seen at the KIC Health Clinic and youth enrolled in the KIC Tribal Scholars Program.

 KIC instituted policies that ensure that all patients diagnosed with diabetes are offered the opportunity to participate in the KIC Diabetes Self-Management Program and patients diagnosed with pre-diabetes are offered the opportunity to participate in the KIC Pre-Diabetes Education Program.